How to write a listing that gets seen in search results on Folksy

 - Is the wording in your title unique and not duplicated in another listing or on another site?

-In addition to title, subcategory and tags, our system looks at an item’s description when deciding which items to display in search results.
-So as well as being your chance to tell a customer everything they need to know about your product, your description is a great opportunity to include lots of lovely ‘keywords’ that a shopper might use to find your product and ensure your listing appears in more searches. (‘Keywords’ is just the fancy name for the words and phrases people would use to find your product – read more about them here.)
+As well as being your chance to tell a customer everything they need to know about your product, your description is a great opportunity to include lots of ‘keywords’* that a shopper might use to find your product and ensure your listing appears in more searches.

 Once you’ve identified the keywords for your product (find out how to do that here), incorporate them in your description.
-Make sure you write a description for a real-life human being though – don’t just stuff it with lists of words or repetitions!
+Make sure you write a description for a real-life human being – don’t just stuff it with lists of words or repetitions.

 - Have you described the item as accurately and fully as possible?